mstksg/inCode/copy/entries/monad-plus-3.md

 because we had just said "succeed with the value of `x`.
 That means that `f y` is the same as `f x`.
 </aside>

+Even though the syntax is slightly cumbersome and not too clean, it is important to remember here that what we are doing is simply defining the journey `makeNMoves` as the result of taking `n` `makeMove` journeys one after the other.

 ### isFinalSol